SushantPoman/Study/Spring microservices notes.md

     7) Send Request to REST API method
     8) Check Zipkin Server UI and click on Run Query button (it will display trace-id with details)

+## Load balancing:
+- If we run our application on single server then we will face following challenges:
+    - Single server should handle all the load
+    - Burden on server
+    - Response delay
+    - Server can crash
+    - Single point of failure
+- To overcome above problems we will run our application in multiple servers so that we can distribute the requests to multiple server
+- Load balancer is used to distribute requests to multiple servers
+- Steps to implement load balancing in microservice:
+    - Remove port number from properties/yml file
+    - Make changes to display port number in response

+            @RestController
+            public class Welcome RestController {
+                @Autowired
+                private Environment env;

+                @GetMapping("/welcome")
+                public String getWelcomeMsg() {
+                    String port = env.getProperty("server.port");
+                    String msg = "Welcome To Ashok IT..!! (" + port + ")";
+                    return msg;
+                }
+            }
+    - (Using STS IDE)Right click => Run as => run configuration => select microservice => VM
+Arguments => -Dserver.port=8081 and apply and run it
+    - Follow above step and set port 8082, 8083.
+With this our api will run in 3 servers with 3 different port numbers
+    - Check eureka dashboard and observe 3 instances available for our service
+    - Start another service and send request to this service and check the port on UI.

 ## Config server:
 - It is used to separate application code and application properties